ceramicstudio/datamodels/packages/credential-registry/README.md

 The CredentialRegistry data-model holds the list of claimed [ClaimedCredentials](./schemas/ClaimedCredential.json) and the [VerifiableCredentials](./schemas/VerifiableCredential.json) issued by the user.

-A ClaimedCredential represents a specific, factually-oriented claim that could be used as the Id and CredentialSubject of a [VerifiableCredential](./schemas/VerifiableCredential.json)
+A ClaimedCredential represents a specific, factually-oriented claim that could be used as the Id and CredentialSubject of a [VerifiableCredential](./schemas/VerifiableCredential.json).
+The ClaimedCredential is stored in the DidDataStore of the *subject* of the credential, and is controlled by the credential subject's DID.

 A VerifiableCredential is fact-checking review/attestation of claims made (or reported) in a [ClaimedCredential](./schemas/ClaimedCredential.json), following the [W3C VC datamodel](https://www.w3.org/TR/vc-data-model).